Miya Bholat Miya Bholat

 Key Takeaways: Building a Unified Fleet Operation

-1. Standardization reduces cost variance: Consistent maintenance intervals and repair approvals prevent location-specific overspending and stabilize cost per mile.
+1. Standardization reduces cost variance: Consistent maintenance intervals and repair approvals prevent location-specific overspending and stabilize cost per mile across branches.

 2. Shared documentation improves compliance: Uniform records make audits faster and reduce legal and regulatory risk across jurisdictions.